page_title_detailed

 • Doctors and nurses on the study team will closely monitor your treatment, often more closely than in standard breast cancer care.
 An independent safety committee charged with keeping the trial participants safe from harm also watches over your care.

-• The costs of some trials and trial medicines are covered by insurance or other programs, or are free to participants.
+• The costs of some trials and trial medicines are covered by insurance or other programs or are free to participants.

 You may feel good knowing your participation could help others affected by breast cancer in the future.

-Risks or concerns of clinical trials
+Risks of clinical trials

 • In a randomized trial, you won’t be able to choose your treatment.

-• You may have to pay costs for medicines, tests and doctor visits related to the trial that your health insurance might not cover.
+• You may have to pay costs for medicines, tests, and doctor visits related to the trial that your health insurance might not cover.

 • Ask the study team and your insurer what will be covered.